kaldoran/Send-file-P2P/Windows Compatibility.md

 ### Prepare for Code::Blocks
 After that, unzip our project, then copy all the SRC/* and INC/* into the directory that contains the *.cbp.
+To do that you could use the "moveFile.bat" script

+** Note :** You could also revert this action with "revertMoveFile.bat" script.

 ### Start with Code::Blocks
 You can now open the *.cbp file.